Hello, and welcome to my blog!

-I live with my parents, fur children.
+I live with my parents, and two fur children.
 My parents take wonderful care of me right now, especially my legendary mom.
-My sister is no longer in the house, but she still supports me in a big way.
+My sister is no longer in the house, but she still supports me in a big way from her new place of residence.
 My family are all amazing caregivers and I am incredibly lucky and grateful to have them.
 I am an amazingly fortunate individual, and I have to note that without their support this situation would have decimated me financially, mentally, and spiritually.
 We have always been a wonderfully close family, and have dealt with numerous serious health issues between all of us in the past.
 My sister and I were raised in a hands-on type of way, where we were encouraged to experience things for ourselves to learn from.
 I credit these types of experiences for the conviction I felt that something was wrong in my body, despite little to no empirical evidence supporting my claim.
 I love you guys.

 Please enjoy my blog and feel free to contact me if you have any questions (firstname.lastname@example.org).
 I do enjoy some colourful language at times, and some of the content may be frightening, or graphic in nature.
 I would generally not recommend my blog as a bed-time story for tots.
 Just so you know.

 Thank you so much!

 [This photo was something I submitted for an Instagram contest for Astral Harvest Music & Arts Festival tickets in 2014.
 Yes, I have a butt mould.
 I told you guys, I’m in the category of Fierce Twerker.]